My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

-- Placed a small tin in the corner of each side panel, and used it as a template to mark out of curve, and then
+- Placed a small tin in the corner of each side panel, and used it as a template to mark out a curve.

-- Used a jig saw to follow the pencil line to cut the curves.
+- Use a jig saw to follow the pencil line to cut the curves.

 Dowel and Glue